bash-bastion/basalt/docs/reference.md

 ### `binRemoveExtensions`

 Set to `yes` to to remove the extension when symlinking.
-For example if a file in a repository was at `./bin/git-list-all-aliases.sh`, it would be sylinked with a filename of `git-list-all-aliases`
+For example, if a file in a repository was at `./bin/git-list-all-aliases.sh`, it would be sylinked with a filename of `git-list-all-aliases`

 ##### Example